Gabriele-Zini/js-biglietto-treno/README.md

 **Program logic**

-1. set conditions and message in case of user input error for age and kilometers with the function: conditionBoth();
+1. set conditions and message in case of user input error for negative age value, age value > 123 and negative kilometers value with the function: conditionBoth();

 ```javascript
 // age and km condition